dnkorte/DonKCar/README.md

 The <include XXX> links in the OpenSCAD modules must be updated to point to the library files.

-Currently configured for the following RC chassis:
+All plates may be automatically "split" so that they can be printed on standard 180x180mm or larger 3d-printers.
+The designss are currently configured for the following RC chassis:

 *[1/10 Tamiya TT02-2 Neo Scorcher (2-post)](https://smile.amazon.com/gp/product/B00DSVF3BY)